Global Stocks Rise on Manufacturing Data

 "The general market mood is likely to remain fragile with investors focused on trade war issues after new U.S. and Chinese tariffs kicked in over the weekend," said analysts at Italian bank UniCredit in a note.

-U.S. markets will remain closed Monday for the Labor Day holiday.
-The closures meant trading volumes in Asia were lighter than usual, said Stephen Innes, Asia-Pacific market strategist for AxiTrader, in a note.
+"We are coming into the week where Parliament reconvenes and traders have had a weekend to think about the risks," Mr. Dixon said.

+The slide in the pound was likely driving the strong gains for the FTSE 100, Mr. Dixon said.
+A large chunk FTSE 100 companies' profits are generated overseas, and those earnings become more valuable with a weaker pound.

-In currencies, the euro continued to slip against the U.S. dollar after coming under pressure last week, as weak economic data raised expectations that the European Central Bank would move to ease monetary policy.
-The currency was last down 0.1% against the dollar, bringing it to $1.1013, close to the two-year low of $1.0991 it hit last week.
+The euro hit a two-year low against the dollar after slipping last week as weak economic data raised expectations that the European Central Bank would move to ease monetary policy.
+The currency was last down 0.2% against the dollar, bringing it to $1.0967.